UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Cooling-off periods primarily apply to deregulated energy plans, and the window varies based on the enrollment method.

-A graphic illustrating the steps to cancel a utility agreement during the rescission period.
+The steps to cancel a utility agreement during the rescission period.

 To cancel your utility agreement during the rescission window, you must act quickly, follow the provider’s specific cancellation steps, and document everything.

-Walking away from a bad contract requires quick, documented action.
-Don’t simply ignore the provider’s emails and hope the transfer fails.
+Do not simply ignore the provider’s emails and hope the transfer fails.
 Follow this simple process to officially exercise your right of rescission and protect yourself from future billing headaches.

 Always get your cancellation confirmation in writing, and never assume leaving a quick voicemail guarantees your contract is officially terminated.

-Infographic illustrating why a consumer might use their right of rescission for a utility contract.
+Reasons a consumer might use their right of rescission for a utility contract.

 The right of rescission allows consumers to cancel a utility agreement if they discover hidden fees, find a better rate, or want a greener option.